Illustration of a hillside with people walking and cycling beside a pond

 In the UK, we chuck away 220 million tonnes of waste every year − about the weight of 30 million fully grown male African elephants.
 Quite a herd!

-reuse − it’s amazing what you can do with things you originally bought for another purpose
+Reuse − it’s amazing what you can do with things you originally bought for another purpose

 Hart District Council has a list of things you can and can’t recycle on its website.